neondatabase/website/content/docs/guides/logical-replication-neon.md

 DROP SUBSCRIPTION my_subscription;
 ```

-## Manage replication slots
+## Replication slots

-Replication slots are created on the publisher database track replication progress, ensuring that no data in the WAL is purged before the subscriber has successfully replicated it.
+Replication slots are created on the publisher database to track replication progress, ensuring that no data in the WAL is purged before the subscriber has successfully replicated it.
 This mechanism serves to maintain data consistency and prevent data loss in cases of network interruption or subscriber downtime.

 ### Create a replication slot